unixzii/zed/docs/src/ai/overview.md

 # AI

+Zed smoothly integrates LLMs in multiple ways across the editor.
-Learn how to get started using AI with Zed and all its capabilities.
+Learn how to get started with AI on Zed and all its capabilities.

 ## Setting up AI in Zed

 - [Configuration](./configuration.md): Learn how to set up different language model providers like Anthropic, OpenAI, Ollama, Google AI, and more.

+- [Models](./models.md): Learn about the various language models available in Zed.

-- [Subscription](./subscription.md): Learn about Zed's hosted model service and other billing-related information.
+- [Subscription](./subscription.md): Learn about Zed's subscriptions and other billing-related information.

 - [Privacy and Security](./privacy-and-security.md): Understand how Zed handles privacy and security with AI features.